Hadarosht/SQL-Projects/README.md

 # SQL-Projects
-VOD operating system database.
+Database of a VOD system.
-Contains ERD, database diagram and queries with SQL.
+The database contains ERD, database diagram and queries with SQL.
 Done by mySQL.